-When my husband and I go out to dinner, if Sauerbraten is on the menu I will usually order it.
-This traditional German pot roast is typically marinated for several days before it is cooked.
+Traditional German pot roast is typically marinated for several days before it is cooked.
 So while it's delicious, it requires forethought in order to cook it.
-My version of Sauerbraten is a slow cooker shortcut that you can eat any time.
+My easy version of Slow Cooker Sauerbraten Beef is a shortcut that you can eat any time.

-The slow cooker sauerbraten recipe uses the spices found in the traditional roast and results in very tender beef along with the similar flavor of the sweet and sour gravy that makes it so delicious.
+This recipe uses the spices found in the traditional roast and flank steak.
+You will love how tender the beef becomes.
+It has the same rich, savory flavors of the sweet and sour gravy that makes it so delicious.

-- flank steak ( you can use top round)
+- flank steak ( you can use top round cubes or stew meat)

 - wine vinegar ( I used pomegranate vinegar)